Bomb blast at Athens headquarters of media group

 The minister for civil protection, Olga Gerovassili, visited the site with police.

-"The democracy is not threatened," she said, and warned those who "leave the way open to terrorism or fascism."
+"Democracy is not threatened," she said, while warning against those who "leave the way open to terrorism or fascism".

+There were no claims of responsibility by late afternoon but some analysts said the bombing bore the hallmarks of an attack by the far left Popular Fighters Group (OLA).

+It has previously claimed to be behind at least five other similar blasts, none causing fatalities, since its formation in 2013.

+The group last claimed a bombing outside the Athens Court of Appeal in December 2017, which caused extensive material damage.

-Last month a bomb was defused outside the Athens home of a controversial prosecutor.
+Last month, police defused a bomb outside the Athens home of a controversial prosecutor following two anonymous telephoned warnings to the media.